PCN News

 • Sebastian Lata, PCN number 212298, withdrawn from 7 June 2022

-The following individuals have been given a 12-month ban on attempts at PCN examinations/certification:
+All certification for the following PCN numbers has been withdrawn, with a 12-month ban on attempts at PCN examinations/certification:

 • Andrei Prokopenko, PCN number 337219, withdrawn from 20 June 2023 (until Russian sanctions lifted)